Netherlands in the Roman era: Batavian revolt

 About 38 BC, a pro-Roman faction of the Chatti (a Germanic tribe located east of the Rhine) was settled by Agrippa in an area south of the Rhine, now thought to be the Betuwe area.
 They took on the name of the people already living there—the Batavians.

-The relationship with the original inhabitants was on the whole quite good; many Batavians even served in the Roman cavalry.
+The relationship with the original inhabitants was on the whole quite good; many Batavians and Cananefates even served in the Roman cavalry.
 Batavian culture was influenced by the Roman one, resulting among other things in Roman-style temples such as the one in Elst, dedicated to local gods.
-Also the trade flourished: the salt used in the Roman empire was won from the North Sea and remains are found across the whole Roman empire.
+Trade also flourished: the salt used in the Roman empire was won from the North Sea and remains are found across the whole Roman empire.

 However, this did not prevent the Batavian rebellion of 69 AD, a very successful revolt under the leadership of Batavian Gaius Julius Civilis.
 Forty castella were burnt down because the Romans violated the rights of the Batavian leaders by taking young Batavians as their slaves.

 Other Roman soldiers (like those in Xanten and the auxiliary troops of Batavians and Cananefates from the legions of Vitellius) joined the revolt, which split the northern part of the Roman army.
 In April 70, Vespasianus sent a few legions to stop the revolt.
 Their commander, Petilius Cerialis, eventually defeated the Batavians and started negotiations with Julius Civilis on his home ground, somewhere between the Waal and the Maas near Noviomagus (Nijmegen) or—as the Batavians probably called it—Batavodurum.

+The Batavi may have merged into the Salian Frankish community, who first appear in the written record in the third century as a group who had been living in Batavia before being pushed southwards out of the delta.